Secure-Trading/PHP-Exception/README.md

 # PHP-Exception

-A helper package used by other Secure Traidng packages.
+A helper package used by other Secure Trading packages.

 Provides an exception class that extends \Exception.